The EvalManifesto

 Before Braintrust, I led the AI team at Figma.
 And before that, I founded Impira, a startup focused on ML-powered document extraction.
 At both companies, the same pattern kept repeating: we'd change a model or tweak a prompt, something would silently break in production, and we'd discover it later through user pain, not through our tools.
 To fix this, we had to get really good at one thing: evals.

 We built internal systems to continuously evaluate our models and prompts, understand regressions, and tie real user behavior back into how we measured quality.
 But once you start building evals, you immediately run into the next problem: where does the evaluation data come from?
 You need observability to know what's actually happening in production.
-You need evals to know whether your AI system is good.
+You need evals to know whether your agents are performing.
 And you need a tight feedback loop between the two if you want to move fast without breaking your users.
 At both companies, we built this stack from scratch: observability, evals, feedback loops, better products.

 Then, in a conversation with Elad Gil, one of our now-investors, something clicked.
 He asked: "Why did you build the same internal tooling twice?"
 That question exposed a big gap in the ecosystem.